PhilippinesOfficial Name: Republic of the Philippines

 General information about natural disaster preparedness is available from the Philippines National Disaster Risk Reduction and Management Council and from the U.S. Federal Emergency Management Agency.
 In the event of an emergency, if it is impossible to communicate with the Embassy by telephone, please check the local news and the Embassy's Facebook page for U.S. citizen information and Embassy opening/closing information.

-CUSTOMS: Philippine customs authorities enforce strict regulations concerning temporary importation into or export from the Philippines of items such as currency and firearms.
+Customs: Philippine customs authorities enforce strict regulations concerning temporary importation into or export from the Philippines of items such as currency and firearms.
 The transport of ammunition is illegal, and Philippine officials have arrested U.S. citizens for having even a small number of bullets or ammunition casings or shells in their luggage.
 Even items that look like bullets or weapons may cause delays.
 It is advisable to contact the Embassy of the Philippines in Washington, D.C., or one of the Philippine consulates in the United States (Chicago, Honolulu, Los Angeles, New York and San Francisco) for specific information regarding customs requirements, including importation of agricultural and pharmaceutical items.
 Counterfeit and pirated goods are widely available in the Philippines; transactions involving such products are illegal and bringing them back to the United States may result in forfeitures and/or fines.
 Please see our Customs Information.
+Travelers can also review a summary of customs regulations and practices on the website of the International Air Transport Association.

 ACCESSIBILITY: When traveling to or in the Philippines, individuals with disabilities may find accessibility and accommodation very different from that which is available in the United States.
 Government efforts to improve access to transportation for persons with disabilities are limited due to weak implementing regulations.
 The streets, roads, and most other public places in the Philippines lack facilities for persons with disabilities.
 Many public buildings, particularly older ones, lack functioning elevators.
 Two of Manila's three light-rail lines are wheelchair accessible; however, many stops have out-of-service elevators.
 Buses lack wheelchair lifts, and only a small number of sidewalks have wheelchair ramps.
 Commercial establishments such as malls also have few accessibility-related facilities, such as wheelchair ramps and restrooms designated for persons with disabilities.